KittyGiraudel/site/_posts/2013-01-21-less-puzzle.md

   - riddle
 ---

-Hi guys!
+Hi people!
 What do you think of a little puzzle to wake up your neurons?
 I think I've found something tricky enough to worth a blog post and a little challenge about it.

 First of all, this will be a LESS puzzle, so if you're really unfamiliar with this CSS preprocessor, I think you might feel a bit lost here.
 Sorry! :(